- 1.64 million

 The world’s fourth largest island, Madagascar boasts a unique ecosystem, with many species of plants and animals found nowhere else.
 However, the country has faced challenges in its socio-economic development and in recent decades it has experienced a stagnation in per capita income and a rise in absolute poverty.
 Political instability undermines government institutional capacity, economic growth and development efforts.
 It also reduces people's access to basic services and their ability to prevent and recover from frequent shocks such as climate-related disasters.

-With a gross domestic product per capita of US$ 422, the country is ranked 161st out of 189 according to the Human Development Index.
-Affecting almost half of all children under 5 - the world’s tenth highest rate – chronic malnutrition is considered a major public health concern in Madagascar.
+With a gross domestic product per capita of US$422, the country is ranked 164 out of 189 according to the 2020 Human Development Index.
+Affecting almost half of all children under 5 – the world’s tenth highest rate – chronic malnutrition is considered as one of major public health concern in Madagascar.
 The costs associated with child undernutrition represent 14.5 percent of the country’s GDP.

 Farming, fishing and forestry form the backbone of the Malagasy economy.
 Agriculture is dominated by rain-fed small-scale subsistence farming: seven out of 10 smallholder farmers own no more than 1.2 hectares of land.
 Rice is the main staple food and the island’s main crop, but not enough is produced to satisfy the national demand.
 Agricultural production remains low due to factors such as: limited access to agricultural productive assets, credit and markets; gender inequality limiting women and girls’ access to land; poor post-harvest techniques; inadequate natural resources management; and lack of adequate access to markets for smallholder farmers.